nukep/llamadb/README.md

 [![Build Status](https://travis-ci.org/nukep/llamadb.svg?branch=master)](https://travis-ci.org/nukep/llamadb)

-### Fair warning: this project is in the design/implementation phase, and is not stable.
+### Fair warning: this project is inactive.
 Do not use this for anything important, like... for anything.
+This is a database I wrote for the fun of it.
+It will never be production-ready.

 LlamaDB is a simple SQL database, written entirely in the Rust programming language.